E-Almqvist/assembly-headers/README.md

-# x86_64 NASM Macros
+# x86_64 NASM Includes
-A small collection of macros to make your assembly programming easier.
+A small collection of macros, EQU and subroutines to make your assembly programming easier.